Gender and Race Pay Gap Report

 Race

-In terms of race Estuary is primarily White, amounting to 75% of people in Office roles and 42% of people in Care and Support.
-There is a larger disclosed Global Majority (GM) population in Care and Support at nearly half (48%) of headcount, and just 9% in non-Care and Support operations.
+In terms of race, we are primarily White, amounting to 78% of people in Office roles and 42% of people in Care and Support.
+There is a larger disclosed Global Majority (GM) population in Care and Support at nearly half (46%) of headcount, and just 7% in non-Care and Support operations.

-However, in the non-Care and Support business there is still a noticeable 16% of employees who have chosen not to disclose their race, and this is 10% in Care and Support.
+However, in the non-Care and Support business there is a slight increase to 16% of employees who have chosen not to disclose their race, and this is 12% in Care and Support.

 It’s notable that this information is gathered as part of the recruitment process, where some people fear that they may be rejected on grounds of race or other areas of prejudice, so this is not always disclosed.
-To combat this, Estuary introduced CV anonymisation to its recruitment process in August 2023, and we hope to see an improvement in next year’s figures as a result.
+To combat this, we continue to use anonymisation in its recruitment process.

-Pay Comparison Between White and Global Majority Employees
+What Is The Average Pay Comparison Between White And Global Majority Employees?

 Average hourly rate for employees who have disclosed their racial identity: